ilyassesalama/EmojiMixer/README.md

  - Done: ~~Emojis picker: since all emojis are not supported, there should an emoji picker that shows all supported emojis.~~
  - Better UI: current UI is just for testing, so a better UI should be made.
  - Done: ~~Improve URL checking system: I know, the current system looks awful that's why it will be changed.~~
+ - The ability to export mixed emojis as WhatsApp/Telegram stickers.
 ## Disclaimer
 This app uses Google Keyboard emoji kitchen API and all emojis generated in the app are by Google.